SlicerMorph/SlicerMorph102/README.md

 We will run this course through our cloud platform, MorphoCloud On Demand.
 Once you obtain the necessary accounts, to go https://instances.morpho.cloud, read the document about how MorphoCloud operates, and then use the provided link to request an instance.
 It is important that you do this **at least 24h before the course starts** to give enough time that your instance request to be approved, setup properly and for you to have a chance to test it.
 For ideal performance, we suggest using a wired ethernet connection at your university's campus.
 A dedicated wifi network (like your home) should also work fine.
 Please avoid public wifi access points due to unpredictable network performance.

+**Note for SlicerMorph 101 attendees:** If you have attended SlicerMorph101 couple months ago, you might still have an instance on MorphoCloud.
+In that case you do not need to create a new instance.
+However, that instance needs to be updated with the latest image and datasets for this course.
+For that, please email me the issue number and URL from the issue page, again at 24h before the course begins on 10th.

 Some important points about MorphoCloud On Demand sessions:
 * Always keep your data in the **MyData** storage volume.
 This is your persistent storage, data stored elsewhere may get deleted.
 * You will have to extend your session approximately every 3.5h after your instance becomes online.
 Simply click `YES` when the popup window shows up.
 You can also renew your session for 4h at anytime by clicking the shortcut on your desktop.